 If so, we have an excellent opportunity for you to join our team of individuals committed to the goal of making a difference for individuals with mental health challenges!

-The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS) is seeking a qualified individuals to join our teams within the Western Connecticut Mental Health Network (WCMHN) as Supervising Clinicians (PCNs 25793 and 25676).
-These positions will provide direct administrative and clinical supervision to professional and paraprofessional staff in an Outpatient setting and be members of our agency’s leadership team.
-Find out more information on these great opportunities below!
+The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS) is seeking a qualified individual for the position of Supervising Clinician (PCN 26189) to join our team in Norwich.
+This position will provide direct administrative and clinical supervision to the Assertive Community Treatment (ACT) team at the Southeastern Mental Health Authority.
+Find out more information on this great opportunity below!

 WHAT WE CAN OFFER YOU:

 - A Platinum Healthcare Plan, the nation’s best for state employees and dependents, according to a report by Georgetown’s Center on Health Insurance Reform and article by Ellen Andrews, Ph.D

 - Generous paid time off, include 13 paid holidays per calendar year